-An autistic person may prefer to keep certain routines or rituals.
-For example, they might have a certain way of grocery shopping or particular items they buy each time.
+One of the autism and Asperger’s symptoms you may have heard about is the preference for keeping certain routines or rituals.
+For example, you might have a certain way of grocery shopping or particular items you buy each time.

 Because these routines can lend stability to an autistic person’s life, a change to the routine might feel jarring or unsettling.

-Autistic people may focus intently on a certain interest and feel very attached to it.
-This interest can extend to objects, too.
+Autistic people may focus intently on certain interests and feel very attached to these.
+This focused interest can extend to objects, too.

 Different reactions to sensations

-Asperger’s syndrome isn’t associated with delays in language and communication.
+Asperger’s syndrome hasn’t been associated with delays in language and communication.
 Meanwhile, autism spectrum disorder is